cs1302uga/cs1302-gallery/README.md

    are passing a lot of variables around.
 Your first thought might be to make those variables static, but that is not good for a couple different reasons--recall what it means for a variable to be static as well as the non-functional requirements for this project.
+   Using static variables as a "go to" solution is an example of an anti-pattern, i.e.,  a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.

-   The reccommended strategy is to add all those variables to your driver class as instance variables with getters and setters, then pass a reference to your driver object around as needed.
+   The reccommended strategy is to add all those variables to your `Application` subclass as instance variables, then create getters / setters and higher level methods that interact with groups of variables in a controlled way.
+This will make the application object easier to work with, promote encapsulation, and help enforce self-governance of the object.
+   When employing this strategy, you can then pass a reference to your application object around as needed.
    This way, you are only passing around one variable instead of many!
-In the other parts of your app, simply call on the getter and setters methods to access and change the things you were previously passing around.
+In the other parts of your app (e.g., in custom components), simply call on the application object's methods to access and change the things you were previously passing around.

-   Remember, if you are currently in your driver class's `start` method, then you can pass a reference to the current driver object into a method using the `this` reference variable.
+   Remember, if you are currently in your application class's `start` method, then you can pass a reference to the current application object into a method using the `this` reference variable.

 Have a question?
 Please post it on the course Piazza.